catzlol/Talka-boutit-v1.5/README.md

 - MySQL database
 - A Functional Braincell

 Talka-boutit runs on serv00 by default.
-XAMPP has problems, WAMP has not been tested.
+XAMPP and WAMP will work.
 Drag the files to the public_html folder in domains of the file manager.
+WAMP works, but XAMPP is easier to set up.

 1. **Database Configuration:**